Back to school for traumatised children – from chaos to calm

 The first day back can be a great time to share stories of holiday adventures, but use sensitivity and considered judgement in how “getting to know you” activities are facilitated – as these situations can often be overwhelming for traumatised children, who would rather not share what happened – or of course invite the inevitable “over-share” that can silence the room!

 At the end of the day, a personal farewell can make a great difference in wrapping up the day on a good note.
-A quiet “you did so well today – I’m glad I’ve got you in my class,” or quick word of assurance to a parent/caregiver at pick up, can be really affirming.
+A quiet “you did so well today – I’m glad I’ve got you in my class” or a quick word of assurance to a parent/caregiver at pick-up can be really affirming.

 When the hustle and bustle of the first day is over, continue to check in with the child/young person, as it will likely take more than one good day for them to feel settled and welcome, and continue to offer praise for small moments of progress.